smartcontractkit/documentation/docs/chainlink-nodes/oracle-jobs/task-types/task_bridge.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Bridge Task"
+title: 'Bridge Task'
-permalink: "docs/jobs/task-types/bridge/"
+permalink: 'docs/jobs/task-types/bridge/'
 ---

 Bridge tasks make HTTP POST requests to pre-configured URLs.
 Bridges can be configured via the UI or the CLI, and are referred to by a simple user-specified name.
 This is the way that most jobs interact with [External Adapters](/docs/external-adapters/).